-DIY: Selling the home by yourself, or “FSBO” For Sale by Owner is definitely an option.
+Selling the home by yourself, or “FSBO” For Sale by the Owner is definitely an option.
 But, from our experience, it isn’t usually your best option.
 If you live in a newer “cookie cutter” home where there are plenty of homes in your development that match your floorplan, it may be pretty easy for you to come up with a competitive listing price that will be taken seriously.
 But, do you have time to get the home “show ready” and market it to buyers?
 If not, take a gander at the next option.

-Traditional: If your single-family residence or condo is in mint condition and doesn’t need many repairs, it would be in your best interest to speak to a local agent (we have partners we could refer you to), about getting top dollar for your house.
+If your single-family residence or condo is in mint condition and doesn’t need many repairs, it would be in your best interest to speak to a local agent (we have partners we could refer you to), about getting top dollar for your house.
 This route is especially predominant if you have ample time available to get your home sold.
 Don’t want to go through the hassle of open houses and potential buyer fallout?
 Take a look at a third option.

-Direct: Your third option would be to sell directly to an “investor buyer” like us.
+Your third option would be to sell directly to an “investor buyer” like us.
 To be honest, many people are unfamiliar with this option…and because of that, it is intimidating.
 All cash for your property and on your timeline sounds too good to be true for some.
 But, it isn’t.
 But, it also isn’t for everyone.
 Selling directly to someone like us (and cutting out the middle man) is perfect for the seller who wants to sell fast, and who doesn’t have the funds or time to make necessary repairs to get the home sold.
 Unlike the traditional buyer, you won’t have to worry about us pulling out of the deal and you don’t have to fix or clean a thing.
 Sound good?

 Well, selling is as simple as clicking the fair offer button on any form on this website.
 And, if we aren’t your perfect option, we’ll point you in the right direction.

-For our client mentioned above, Sarah, she was able to sell and close on her Oceanside condo in 17 days.
+Our client mentioned above, Sarah, was able to sell and close on her Oceanside condo in 17 days.
 This worked perfectly for Sarah because she had accepted a time-contingent job up in the Seattle area, and she really wanted to be able to relocate quickly.
 She also had some electrical and plumbing issues she was dealing with, which we told her not to touch.
 We took care of all necessary repairs and renovated her 1976 condo to look as if it was brand new.
 Another “WIN-WIN!”